-Earlier this year, I wrote two blog posts about traveling to and returning from the Toastmasters District 59 International Speech Contest in Düsseldorf, Germany.
+Earlier this year, I wrote a post about the Toastmasters District 59 International Speech Contest in Düsseldorf, Germany.
 My run in the contest ended with a silver medal in the fourth round of six.
-But last week, a world champion was selected from the ten contestants who made it to the final round.
+But last week, a world champion emerged from the ten contestants who made it to the final round.

 The winner is Mark Hunter, a 58-year old primary school principle in Brisbane, Australia.
-In front of 1,500 people in Mashantucket, Connecticut, he was awarded first prize in a contest which 30,000 people from around the world had entered at the beginning of the year.
+In front of 1,500 people in Mashantucket, Connecticut, he won first prize in a contest which 30,000 people from around the world had entered at the beginning of the year.

 Mark’s speech, entitled “A Sink Full of Green Tomatoes”, recounts an important lesson that he learned in his grandmother’s kitchen, and how it helped him approach life following a water-skiing accident that left him confined to a wheel chair at the age of 22.

-We’ll let Mark have the last word in today’s post.
-The text of his winning speech is set out below.
+We’ll let Mark Hunter have the last word in today’s post.
+You can read the text of his winning speech below.

 A sink full of green tomatoes

 Literature is literally littered with lively legends.
 Amongst them rides Don Quixote the Man of La Mancha.
 An idealistic knight who fought for the rights of others and dared to dream the impossible dream.

 Mr Contest chairman, ladies and gentlemen, while I dare not sing that song for fear it could be your nightmare, I like many of us here have dreamed impossible dreams.
 But to make one of my dreams even remotely attainable, I had to learn a lesson, perhaps a lesson for us all.

 When I was 22 an accident changed my view of the world completely.
 Before the accident, I saw the world from an invincible 6 feet high, now I see it from the height of the consummate navel gazer.